yalesurgeryresearch/RadTextExtractor/README.md

 # Aortic Measurements Extraction

-This repository contains code and resources for extracting, evaluating, and analyzing aortic measurements.
-The project enables users to reproduce results and analyze data related to aortic measurements effectively.
+This repository contains the code used in our manuscript: **"From Unstructured Text to Research-Ready Data: Aortic Measurement Extraction from Radiology Reports Using Instruction-Tuned Large Language Models"**, in which we explored the use of LLMs to extract aortic measurements from Chest CT radiology reports.
+The project enables reproduction of results and further experimentation.

 ## Table of Contents